muhzulfik/bangkit-capstone/README.md

 - deploy flask app in VM/cloud computing
 # MACHINE LEARNING
 We use YOLO-v3 to detect food.
 We detect 7 classes, they are:
-1.nasi putih
+1. nasi putih
-2.telur rebus
+2. telur rebus
-3.ayam goreng
+3. ayam goreng
-4.tumis kangkung
+4. tumis kangkung
-5.alpukat
+5. alpukat
-6.pisang
+6. pisang
-7.pepaya
+7. pepaya
 ## Training custom dataset
 our team custom our dataset, so, we need this files to training
 - training_custom_dataset.ipynb